elephantscale/es-training-new/building-ai-applications/slides/About_Class.md

 ---

+## Why is this class different
+  * Before
+    * We used to teach machine learning
+    * Students enjoyed the show but did not become magicians
+  * Now
+    * We teach AI
+    * Students become magicians

+---

 ## Introductions

 <img src="../../assets/images/about/classroom-instruction.png" style="width:70%;"/> <!-- {"left" : 0.6, "top" : 2.06, "height" : 4.96, "width" : 9.04} -->